JingjingWeng/JingjingWeng.github.io/_pages/about.md

 Welcome to my personal website!

-I am Jingjing Weng, a PhD candidate of Operations and Supply Chain Management at Fox School of Business, the Temple University.
+I am Jingjing Weng, a final-year PhD candidate of Operations and Supply Chain Management at Fox School of Business, the Temple University.